total-typescript/total-typescript-book/book-content/book.md

 # 04. Essential Types and Annotations

-Now we’ve covered most of the why of TypeScript, it’s time to start with the how.
-We’ll cover key concepts like type annotations and type inference, as well as how to start writing type-safe functions.
+Now we've covered most of the why of TypeScript, it's time to start with the how.
+We'll cover key concepts like type annotations and type inference, as well as how to start writing type-safe functions.

-It’s important to build a solid foundation, as everything you’ll learn later builds upon what you’ll learn in this chapter.
+It's important to build a solid foundation, as everything you'll learn later builds upon what you'll learn in this chapter.

 ## Basic Annotations

-One of the most common things you’ll need to do as a TypeScript developer is to annotate your code.
+One of the most common things you'll need to do as a TypeScript developer is to annotate your code.
 Annotations tell TypeScript what type something is supposed to be.

 Annotations will often use a `:` - this is used to tell TypeScript that a variable or function parameter is of a certain type.

 ### Function Parameter Annotations

-One of the most important annotations you’ll use is for function parameters.
+One of the most important annotations you'll use is for function parameters.

 For example, here is a `logAlbumInfo` function that takes in a `title` string, a `trackCount` number, and an `isReleased` boolean: